ggrieff/emory-secrets-mgr/workshop/content/ParameterStore/_index.md

 ```

 Breaking this command down:

-- Using the enviorment variables for your RDS EndPoint and MasterUserName gathered earlier
+- Using the enviorment variables for your RDS EndPoint and MasterUserName gathered earlier.
 - Embedding aws ssm -get-parameter retrieves the parameter value you just created for the -p (password) switch.
 - The --with-decription flag decrypts the secure string value
 - The --query Parameter.Value only returns that element from the JSON response